ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

 you will enter a standard interactive terminal session (a new shell).
 Note that this shell is still on the front end (the prompt has not change).
-Whilst the interactive session lasts you will be able to run parallel jobs on the compute nodes by issuing the `srun --distribution=block:block --hint=nomultithread` command directly at your command prompt using the same syntax as you would inside a job script.
+Whilst the interactive session lasts you will be able to run parallel jobs on the data analysis nodes by issuing the `srun --distribution=block:block --hint=nomultithread` command directly at your command prompt using the same syntax as you would inside a job script.
 The maximum number of cores you can use is limited by resources